Sponge reef: In the fossil record

-Hexactinellids first appeared in the fossil record during the Late Proterozoic, and the first Hexactinosans were found in the Late Devonian.
-Hexactinellid sponge reefs were first identified in the Middle Triassic (245-208 million years ago).
-The sponges reached their full extent in the late Jurassic (208-146 million years ago) when a discontinuous reef system 7,000 km long stretched across the northern Tethys and North Atlantic basins.
+Hexactinellids first appeared in the fossil record during the Late Proterozoic, and the first hexactinosans were found in the Late Devonian.
+Hexactinellid sponge reefs were first identified in the Middle Triassic (245–208 million years ago).
+The sponges reached their full extent in the late Jurassic (201–145 million years ago) when a discontinuous reef system 7,000 km long stretched across the northern Tethys and North Atlantic basins.
 This chain of sponge reefs is the largest known biostructure to have ever existed on Earth.

 The sponge reefs declined throughout the Cretaceous period as coral and rudist reefs were becoming prominent.
 It is theorized that the spread of diatoms may have been detrimental to the sponges, as diatoms compete with hexactinellid sponges for silica.

 It is estimated through radiocarbon dating of reef cores that the reefs have been living on the continental shelf of Western Canada for 8,500–9,000 years.

 Ecological significance

 Sponge reefs provide structure on the otherwise relatively featureless continental shelf.
 They provide habitat for fish and invertebrates, and may serve as an important nursery area for these animals.
 More research is required to determine the full ecological importance of these reefs.

-Observations by manned submersible indicate that the fauna of sponge reefs differs from surrounding areas.
+Observations by crewed submersible indicate that the fauna of sponge reefs differs from surrounding areas.
 Organisms found in and around sponge reefs include annelid worms, bryozoans, spider crab, King crab, shrimp, prawns, and euphausids.
 Echinoderms, especially sea urchins and sea stars, were abundant in areas of the reef where the sponges were dying or deceased, and can be used as an indicator of sponge reef health.
 Rockfish, especially Sebastes species, live in openings and in between sponges.
 Gravid and juvenile rockfish were observed, suggesting that the reefs are being used as a nursery area.
 Foraminiferans are abundant around the reefs, and diatoms are scarce.
 The consortium of organisms living in and around sponge reefs has changed very little since the Jurassic.